nathanreyes/v-calendar/docs/guide/README.md

 V-Calendar takes a mobile-first approach, where each screen represents a minimum viewport width.
 Any values you assign at smaller screen sizes are also applied to larger sizes, unless explicity overridden.

 For example, suppose we wish to display a single column on mobile.
-Then, when the viewport expands to the large size, we wish to expand the calendar to two columns.
-We could do the following:
+Then, at the large size, we wish to expand the calendar to two columns.

 ```html
 <v-calendar :columns="$screens({ default: 1, lg: 2 })" />